mykolaharmash/works-for-me/README.md

 Developers craft their workflows for years carefully selecting tools which suit them best.
 Here you can share your personal toolkit and discover more great software.

 ## Subscribe

 - [RSS](https://works-for-me.github.io/rss.xml).
-Fastest way to receive new toolkits and updates to existing ones.
+The fastest way to receive new toolkits and updates to existing ones.
 - [Medium](https://medium.com/developer-toolkits).
-All contributed setups are also published to Medium.
+All contributed toolkits are also published to Medium with a little delay.

 ## Contribute a Toolkit